-Students attending other institutions who are in good standing and have permission to take undergraduate courses at Villanova may apply to Part-Time Studies as may high school seniors with strong academic backgrounds who have permission from their guidance counselor or principal.
-Senior citizens, those aged 65 or older, may enroll in undergraduate courses for personal enrichment only without the payment of tuition.
+Students attending other institutions who are in good standing and have permission to take undergraduate courses at Villanova may apply to Part-Time Studies, as may high school seniors with strong academic backgrounds who have permission from their guidance counselor or principal.
+Senior citizens, those aged 65 or older, may enroll in undergraduate courses for personal enrichment only, at a discounted rate.
 Information on the application procedures and requirements for these particular categories may be obtained from the Part-Time Studies office.